Should You Buy or Rent?

 +

-The true cost of homeownership includes: your down payment, all monthly mortgage payments (principal + interest), property taxes (typically 1–2% annually), homeowner's insurance (~0.5–1%), maintenance and repairs (typically 1% annually), HOA fees if applicable, and selling costs when you exit (agent commissions + closing costs, typically 5–7% of sale price).
-Our calculator accounts for property tax, maintenance, and selling costs in the exit analysis — giving you a realistic net P&L rather than a simplified picture.
+The true cost of homeownership includes: your down payment, all monthly mortgage payments (principal + interest), property taxes (typically 1-2% annually), maintenance and repairs (typically 1% annually), and selling costs when you exit (agent commissions + closing costs, typically 5-7% of sale price).
+Our calculator accounts for all of these, plus tax deductions if you itemize, and applies the capital gains exclusion at sale.

 How accurate is this calculator?